 The Fund may also invest in collective investment schemes (including exchange traded funds ("ETFs")) ("CIS").
 Such CIS shall be UCITS authorised pursuant to the UCITS Directive or shall be an alternative investment fund as defined in regulation 5(1) of the European Union (Alternative Investment Fund Managers) Regulations 2013 (S.I.
 No. 257 of 2013) and/or any other collective investment undertaking meeting the criteria outlined in Regulation 68(e) of the Regulations ("AIF") or ETF domiciled in accordance with the requirements of the Central Bank.
-The Fund may invest in AIFs which will predominantly be domiciled in Europe but may also invest in schemes established in Guernsey, Jersey, Isle of Man and the US provided they meet the requirements of the Central Bank.
+The Fund may invest in AIFs which will predominantly be domiciled in Europe but may also invest in schemes established in Guernsey, Jersey, the Isle of Man and the US provided they meet the requirements of the Central Bank.
 Such CIS investments will be appropriate to the Fund's investment objective.
 For the avoidance of doubt, the Fund will not invest in ETFs domiciled in the US.
 CIS which invest in other asset classes (for example, cash funds or bond funds) may also be invested in, on a short term basis, if market factors require and if considered appropriate to the investment objective.
 Any investment in CIS shall not exceed 10% in aggregate of the Net Asset Value of the Fund.
-The Fund may also invest in units of closed-ended funds that do not otherwise meet the CIS eligibility requirements above but meet the criteria of eligible Transferable Securities for UCITS investment purposes; investments in such closed-ended funds will not be included in the aggregate limit for CIS.
+The Fund may also invest in units of closed-ended funds that do not otherwise meet the CIS eligibility requirements above but meet the criteria of eligible transferable securities for UCITS investment purposes.
+Any investments in such closedended funds shall not exceed 10% in aggregate of the Net Asset Value of the Fund and will not be included in the aggregate limit for CIS.